roadrunner-server/docs/intro/v3-migration.md

 - [Static file controls](../http/static.md): configure URL prefixes, cache lifetimes, and cache limits.
 The middleware normalizes paths before access checks and uses revised ETags.
 Positive cache hits still open and stat files.
 Cached misses can delay newly created files.
 - [Zstd middleware](../http/zstd.md): add response compression with Zstandard.
 Include and register the plugin before selecting `http.middleware: ["zstd"]`.
 - [HTTP rate limiting](../http/rate-limiter.md): upcoming bundled middleware with global, IP, or header keys, bounded process-local state, and `429` responses with `Retry-After`.
 The pinned source build does not include it.

+## AMQP Configuration (Development)

+Named connections and nested-only static configuration are development/unreleased changes for the next major release.
+The pinned [RR source build](install.md) at `b0cccd9` uses AMQP `v6.0.0-beta.9` and includes neither change.
+That beta allowed both flat and nested static configuration.
+Select an AMQP dependency with both changes before using the new configuration.

+Move `amqp.addr` to `amqp.<name>.addr`.
+Move optional `amqp.tls` to `amqp.<name>.tls`.
+Each connection requires an explicit address.
+Every YAML AMQP pipeline requires `config.connection` with a configured name.
+Top-level `amqp.addr` and `amqp.tls` are not supported.
+There is no implicit default connection or localhost fallback.

+Keep root `version: "3"`.
+Remove AMQP `config.version`.
+Static AMQP configuration uses only nested `exchange` and `queue` sections.
+Scalar `exchange` or `queue` values fail to decode.
+Flat flags do not set nested values.
+Move old flat entity settings with the [AMQP migration table](../queues/amqp.md#migration).

+Runtime `jobs.Declare` stays a flat string map.
+Send `connection`, or use `queueHeaders: ['rr_connection' => 'brokerB']` with the existing PHP `AMQPCreateInfo` API.
+No PHP package change is required.
+See [AMQP runtime declarations](../queues/amqp.md#runtime--rpc-jobsdeclare) for precedence and reserved-key removal, and [named connections](../queues/amqp.md#named-connections-development) for separate consume and publish pipelines.

 ## Bug Fixes